Brunswick Corporation: 19th century

+20th century

+1900–1949

 In the early 20th century, Brunswick expanded the product line to include such diverse products as toilet seats, automobile tires, and phonographs.
 In the late 1910s, they introduced a quickly popular line of disc phonograph records, under the name Brunswick Records.
 In 1930, Brunswick sold the control of the record company to Warner Brothers and came out with a line of refrigerators.

 During World War II, Brunswick-Balke-Collender made small target-drone aircraft for the U.S. military.

 After the war, Brunswick introduced a line of school furniture.
-In 1949, the Brunswick "Model A" Mechanical Pinsetter fully automated unit premiered, for the purpose of handling bowling pins for the sport of tenpins, in competition with American Machine and Foundry (AMF).
+In 1949, the Brunswick "Model A" Mechanical Pinsetter fully automated unit premiered, for the purpose of handling bowling pins for ten-pin bowling, in competition with American Machine and Foundry (AMF).
 Previously, Brunswick had made two models of semi-automated, manually operated "spotting tables" for the tenpin sport, that the "Model A" unit replaced.

-The 1950s also saw the introduction of a line of golfing equipment to compete with AMF in the leisure-products and sporting-goods markets.
+A historical marker at 623 S. Wabash Ave. in Chicago was dedicated by the Illinois State Historical Society in 1995 at the site of Brunswick's headquarters from 1913 to 1964.
+The building today is used by Columbia College Chicago.